-I am an assistant professor of biostatistics at the Harvard Chan School of Public Health, where I lead and organize the NSH Lab (pronounced like “niche”)—a (bio)statistical science research group that is focused on developing novel theory, methods, algorithms, and open-source software tools for causal inference and causal (or debiased or targeted) machine learning, non-parametric statistics, statistical machine learning, model-agnostic inference, and applied semi-parametric theory for causal machine learning.
-My statistical methods research is motivated by data-driven, real-world questions that arise from collaborations with applied biomedical and public health scientists.
-Specific areas of focus have included infectious disease sciences (especially the evaluation of investigational therapeutic agents and immune correlates of vaccine protection), the study of chronic diseases (e.g., Long COVID), and cancer science—and comparative effectiveness studies and implementation science in these areas.
+I am an assistant professor of biostatistics at the Harvard Chan School of Public Health, where I lead and organize a statistical science research group—the NSH Lab (pronounced like “niche”)—focused on developing novel theory, methods, algorithms, and open-source software for causal inference; semi-parametric estimation—especially causal/debiased/targeted machine learning; assumption-lean and non-parametric inference; statistical machine learning; and computational statistics.
+My statistical methods research is often motivated by data-driven questions rooted in collaborations with applied biomedical and public health scientists.
+Specific areas of focus include the infectious disease sciences (particularly in evaluating investigational therapeutics and in identifying immune correlates of vaccine protection), the study of chronic diseases (Long COVID, ME/CFS), and cancer science—and comparative effectiveness research and implementation science in these same areas.

-Prior to joining the faculty in the Department of Biostatistics at the Harvard Chan School of Public Health in 2022, I held an NSF Mathematical Sciences Postdoctoral Research Fellowship, during which I co-developed novel techniques for causal mediation analysis while serving concurrently as a core member of the COVID-19 Prevention Network’s biostatistics response team, contributing statistical methods and the design and implementation of an open-source software platform for the evaluation of candidate immune correlates of vaccine protection.
-In 2021, I obtained my PhD in biostatistics from UC Berkeley, for work on statistical and causal inference approaches to assessing the impacts of stochastic treatment regimes.
-In this period, I also co-founded and served as a core developer for the TLverse project, an open-source software ecosystem for targeted machine learning.
-Way back in 2015, I completed my undergraduate studies—also at UC Berkeley—in beautiful Berkeley, CA.
+Prior to joining the faculty in the Department of Biostatistics at the Harvard Chan School in 2022, I held an NSF mathematical sciences postdoctoral research fellowship, through which I worked with Iván Díaz and Peter Gilbert, developing new techniques for causal mediation analysis while serving as a core member of the COVID-19 Prevention Network’s (CoVPN) biostatistics response team.
+To CoVPN I contributed statistical methods innovations and the design and implementation of open-source software tools for the evaluation of candidate immune correlates of vaccine protection.
+In 2021, I obtained my PhD in biostatistics from UC Berkeley, under the joint supervision of Mark van der Laan and Alan Hubbard, working on statistical and causal inference approaches for evaluating the impacts of stochastic treatment regimes.
+I also co-created and served as a core developer for the TLverse project, an open-source software ecosystem for targeted machine learning.
+And from 2011 to 2015 I spent time as an undergraduate—also at UC Berkeley—in beautiful Berkeley, California.

 Despite well-meaning recommendations against doing so, I continue to try to write code for statistics research…collateral damage from this ill-advised pastime is logged on GitHub and visualized below.

-Finally, here are a few reflections on science and statistics that I wish I’d come up with first.
+Finally, here are a few reflections on science and statistics, mostly ones I wish I’d come up with first.

 “Far better an approximate answer to the right question, which is often vague, than the exact answer to the wrong question, which can always be made precise.” –John Tukey